Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Settings
   * Fire Palettes -- See Palettes section below
   * Speed -- Adjusts the speed the heat travels upwards
-  * Cooling -- Adjusts the rate at which the heat cells cools
+  * Cooling -- Adjusts the rate at which the heat cells cools (controlled by Audio on CC4P)
-  * Sparking --  Adjusts the frequency of new embers
+  * Sparking --  Adjusts the frequency of new embers (controlled by Audio on CC4P)
 ---
 ##### Fireworks -- Random fireworks on 2D matrix
 * Settings